 If you’re intrigued by the title of this story, chances are that you’re considering the addition of an outdoor room to your home.
 You may have heard the various types of terminology that describe different outdoor rooms, such as a three or four season room, screened porch or sunroom.
 We realize as a homeowner, It is often hard to decipher what the differences are between the various choices.
 Screened porches, 3-season, 4-season rooms and sunrooms are very popular in the Nashville area.
-Archadeck of Nashville is here to ease your mind by clarifying the differences and make choosing the right outdoor room easy!
+As your choice screened porch builder, Archadeck of Nashville is here to ease your mind by clarifying the differences and make choosing the right outdoor room easy!

 Typically, outdoor rooms can be classified in four different ways — all of which are composed of a roofed structure.

-Nashville Screened Porches
+Nashville Screened Porch Designs

 Screened porches consist of a covered porch made up of screened openings instead of windows.
 The screen serves as a barrier from bothersome insects and inclement weather.
 Having a screen porch will give you the opportunity to have an “outdoor” room without the exposure to the harsh elements.
 Screened porches are shade structures because they are built under the cover of a roof.
 They offer that necessary respite from the sun and heat on our warm Tennessee days.